zwets/sms-gateway/README.md

     Here is the content.

 At least the `To` header and body must be present.
 Other headers may be required depending on backend; excess headers are ignored.
+The `SmsMessage` class captures this logic.

 #### Encryption